Procida Campania, Italy Travel Guide

 Always prioritize personal health and safety during travel.

-Procida exhibits a very low crime rate, contrasting with larger cities.
+Procida exhibits a very low crime rate, in contrast to larger cities.
 You find general security walking around, even at night.

 Maintain awareness of your belongings, especially in crowded places like the ferry terminal or on crowded buses, as a general travel measure.